flyway/flywaydb.org/documentation/tutorials/check.md

 ## Using Check in Docker

-This feature can also be accessed through the Flyway Docker images.
+This feature can also be accessed through the Flyway Enterprise Docker images.

 ### Pulling the images